Chart Color Schemes

 Wynyard faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates compared to the Australian average, with 15.2% versus 30.4%.
+The area's university qualification rate is 15.2%, significantly lower than the Australian average of 30.4%.
 Bachelor degrees are most common at 10.8%, followed by postgraduate qualifications (2.6%) and graduate diplomas (1.8%).
-Vocational credentials are prevalent, with 38.8% of residents aged 15+ holding them - advanced diplomas (8.7%) and certificates (30.1%).
-A significant 24.8% of the population is actively pursuing formal education, including 11.2% in primary, 6.7% in secondary, and 2.4% in tertiary education.
+Vocational credentials are prevalent, with 38.8% of residents aged 15+ holding them, including advanced diplomas (8.7%) and certificates (30.1%).
+A total of 24.8% of the population is actively engaged in formal education, comprising 11.2% in primary, 6.7% in secondary, and 2.4% in tertiary education.

-Wynyard's four schools have a combined enrollment of 769 students as of the reported date.
-Educational provision is split between two primary and two secondary institutions.
-School places per 100 residents stand at 11.3, below the regional average of 16.3, with some students potentially attending schools in nearby areas.
-Note: for schools marked 'n/a' regarding enrolments, refer to their parent campus.
+Wynyard's four schools have a combined enrollment of 769 students.
+Educational provision consists of two primary and two secondary institutions.
+School places per 100 residents (11.3) are below the regional average (16.3), with some students likely attending schools in neighboring areas.

 Frequently Asked Questions - Education